 Helping Hand recognises the critical importance of understanding that every person’s life journey is unique and will impact on their needs and expectations as they age.

-The Real Care The Second Time Around Project commenced in 2019 and is funded by the Commonwealth Government until the end of July 2021.
+The Real Care The Second Time Around Forgotten Australians Project, funded by the Commonwealth Government, commenced in 2019.
 This important project has been developed with Forgotten Australians by Helping Hand, in partnership with Relationships Australia South Australia and Flinders University.
 The project is working towards improving the access to quality aged care services for Forgotten Australians.
-These now older Australians experienced the physical and emotional trauma of being placed in institutional care as children during the 20th century.

 - A brochure with ten questions that Forgotten Australians can ask when looking for residential aged care accommodation.
 Click here to download the brochure.

 - A publication to assist aged care providers with practical tips, information and resources when working with people who identify as Forgotten Australians / Care Leavers.
 Click here to download the booklet.

 - A publication to assist aged care providers to support their clients to develop one-page profiles that captured their individual stories, and that would follow them through the aged care pathway.
 Click here to download the booklet.